rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 * At the bottom press button Add event procedure
 * In dialog box name your configuration and select when this event should be fired, for example `Order change`->`Status change`
 * Press Save
 * When modal closes, tick `Active` checkbox and in `Procedures` section add Procedure that should handle fired event.
-In this case `Authorization charge (Heidelpay)`
+In this case `Authorization charge (heidelpay)`
 * After that save your configuration by pressing `Save` button at the top

 ### Direct charge